Cathays Park: Gorsedd Gardens

 The garden was originally known as Druidical Gardens, but the name Gorsedd Gardens was later adopted.
 The 2 acre garden has as its centrepiece a stone circle constructed in 1899, when the National Eisteddfod of Wales was held in Cardiff.
 The stones were originally erected elsewhere in Cathays Park for the National Eisteddfod of 1899.
 They were re-erected in the garden in 1905.
 The garden's name refers to the Gorsedd of Welsh Bards, the ceremonial order that governs the Eisteddfod.
 Work on the landscaped gardens began in 1904 and officially opened in July 1910 by the Lord Mayor.
 It is laid out with lawns, and tree and shrub borders and hedges.
 The gardens has statues of subjects including David Lloyd George and Lord Ninian Crichton-Stuart.
+A gardeners' hut in the gardens has been converted to a coffee outlet.

 The Gorsedd Gardens also contain a "tree of life" planted on World AIDS Day, 1 December 1994, to commemorate "all those who have lost their lives to AIDS in Wales".
 The original plaque was replaced at the 2021 World AIDS Day commemoration event.
 The tree is the focus for yearly World AIDS Day commemorations, with people attaching red ribbons to the tree.
 The tree was also the location of Cardiff's vigil after the murder of Brianna Ghey in February 2022.